skyglobe/geotop/readme.md

 **************************************
 ## REFERENCES

 Here is the full list of peer-reviewed publications that we know that are using the GEOtop model.
-Please let as know if some are missed! (updated August 2024):
+Please let as know if some are missed! (updated December 2024):

+* Cheng, Y.; Li, Y. Application of Capillary Barrier Systems for Slope Stabilization Under Extreme Rainfall: A Case Study of National Highway 10, India.
+Infrastructures (2024), 9, 201. https://doi.org/10.3390/infrastructures9110201

 * Hou, R. et al. Big Disaster from Small Watershed: Insights into the Failure and Disaster-Causing Mechanism of a Debris Flow on 25 September 2021 in Tianquan, China.
 Int.
 J. Disaster Risk Sci.
 15, 622–639 (2024) https://link.springer.com/article/10.1007/s10346-021-01681-x

 * Rangarajan, S., Rahardjo, H., Satyanaga, A. & Li, Y. Influence of 3D subsurface flow on slope stability for unsaturated soils.
 Eng.
 Geol.
 339, 107665 (2024). https://doi.org/10.1016/j.enggeo.2024.10766